FantomKicks/docs/docs/gameplay/game-menu.md

 **Changing room: **
-- Where to see wins, achievements, trophies, all in the form of NFTs
+- Where to see wins, achievements, trophies, in the form of NFTs

 **Cafeteria :  **
 - Where the gamer can pay to replenish NFT footballers stamina